gbmhunter/blog/content/electronics/components/connectors/_index.md

 * The connector will experience 50 or less mating cycles
 * You can live with 50mOhms of contact resistance over time

-Selecting gold tinned contacts can add a good US$0.50 or more to the price of the connnector.
+Selecting gold tinned contacts can add a good US$0.50 or more to the price of the connector.

 Mixing the two plating metals is not recommended!
 The corrosion rate is greatly increased when two dissimilar metals come into contact with each other (this is due to the difference in the metal's electrode potentials, which is +1.5V for gold, and only +0.15V for tin).

 {{< img src="gold-and-tin-plated-contacts.jpg" caption="You can see the difference between the gold and tin plated header connectors.
 Image from http://www.fischerelektronik.de/en/latest-news/press-releases/releases/smd-high-precision-male-header-with-2point54mm-grid-spacing-horizontal-design/."  width="900px" >}}

-## Mass Pinned Header's
+## Mass Pinned Headers

 These are good for making many connections between PCB boards, while holding the boards parallel or perpendicular to each other.